HelloZeroNet/Documentation/docs/site_development/cert_authority.md

 - A certificate authority does not have to be approved by any ZeroNet developers.
 A site owner can choose which certificate authorities to trust for the sake of user content quality.

-- A certificate authority is responsible for maintaining the uniqueness of its user name pool.
+- A certificate authority is responsible for maintaining its user name pool.

 - ZeroID does not revoke or renew certificates.